 The technique used above can also be used to address the use of the ‘append’ command as well.
 In general, I exclusively make use of the stats command to avoid the use of the following commands: dedup, table, join, append.

-2. SPL optimization: minimize the amount of data coming back from the indexers
+2. Minimize the amount data coming back from the indexers

 By utilizing the ‘fields’ streaming command early within your spl, you not only lower the sheer amount of data that is being pulled from the indexers, but also the amount that has to be transferred to the search head, and processed by the search head.